• Skip to primary navigation

 Print Recipe

-Combine, stir, let rise for 18-24 hours.
-Then dough is ready to bake!
+The No Knead process: stir, proof for 18-24 hours at about 70F, shape, bake!
 Remember, the warmer the room the quicker the rise.

 Servings: 1 appx 1.5lb loaf